Spandau Ballet: 2009–2019: Reunion

 In 2014, all five played live again with an anthology world tour to promote a critically acclaimed feature-length archive-only documentary of the band's story and the pop cultural history of the Eighties, Soul Boys of the Western World.
 It world premiered at South By Southwest with Spandau also playing as part of the music festival, their first public appearance in North America since 1985.
 The band played five numbers for the film's European premiere at the Royal Albert Hall.
 There were gala screenings in Sydney, Hong Kong, Melbourne, Auckland and Hamburg.
 The film had a UK cinema release.
 It was directed by George Hencken, produced by Steve Dagger and Scott Milaney with archive producer Kate Griffiths and included never-before-seen footage of the band playing and being interviewed at NYC's Underground club in March 1981.

 It was confirmed on 31 July 2014, that Spandau Ballet were working on new material in the studio with Trevor Horn.
 In the UK, the band appeared in an ITV show, Spandau Ballet – True Gold, in which they performed several hits and were interviewed by Christine Bleakley in front of a studio audience.
-The band performed their 1980s hit single "True" and a new song called "This is the Love" on Jimmy Kimmel Live on 11 November 2014.
+The band performed their 1980s hit single "True" and a new song called "This Is the Love" on Jimmy Kimmel Live on 11 November 2014.
 It was their US late-night TV debut and their first US TV appearance since 1985 when they played on Soul Train.
 They were there to promote their new greatest hits collection called The Story – The Very Best of Spandau Ballet, which also contained three new songs.
-The album reached the UK Top 10.
+The album reached the UK top 10.
 Both "Steal" and "This Is The Love" appeared on the US Adult Contemporary chart.

 The band embarked on another world tour in 2015.
 In January 2015, they appeared on The Today Show, performing "True".
 They also appeared on The Talk on 27 July 2015 to perform "True".

 On 3 July 2017, Tony Hadley left the band due to, as he stated on Twitter, circumstances beyond his control.
 The rest of the band released their own statement explaining that Hadley had made it clear to them in September 2016 that he did not want to work with the band any more and that they had now reached the decision "to move on as a band."

+The initial plan was for Seal to replace Hadley as Spandau's singer.
+According to Gary Kemp, an agreement for a tour was reached with Seal but, as the band was waiting for him to fly in and start to rehearse, he eventually backed off.